Hyle-org/devhub-hyle/docs/developers/general-doc/smart-contract-abi.md

 The field is currently completely unspecified and isn't validated by the protocol.

+### Payload Hash

+This should match the hash of the payload that was sent to the network initially.
+Currently we use pedersen hashing for Cairo, no hashing for Risc0.
+Others are unimplemented.
+This is very WIP (as of August 2024) and will change soon.

+### Success

+This is a boolean - whether the proof is for a succesful proof or a failure case.
+It can be useful to prove that a transaction is invalid.
+See our example in [Vibe Check](https://github.com/Hyle-org/vibe-check/blob/main/cairo-reco-smile/src/lib.cairo#L297).

 ### Other program-specific outputs

 Smart contracts can provide other outputs as part of the proof they generate.

 This can be used for a variety of purposes, but mostly serves to provide Data Availability.
 See [Data Availability](./data-availability.md) for more information.